 Turner’s role in the family unit could easily be read as lesbian subtext, her ‘male’ choices seen as a blot on traditional family values.
-She has a boyish haircut, is frowned upon for her masculine tendencies, and has no qualms with challenging her father’s hypocritical stature as the responsible head of the household.
+She has a boyish haircut, is frowned upon for her masculine tendencies, and has no qualms about challenging her father’s hypocritical stature as the responsible head of the household.
 Smartly, Bigelow doesn’t paint the Turner patriarch as nasty or vindictive.
 He isn’t crucified as an emblem of feminist advancement.
-He’s simply a human being with human flaws, and Megan becomes the voice of reason.
+He’s simply a human being with human flaws, Megan becoming the mediator and the voice of reason.
 When Turner’s friend attempts to set her up with a male acquaintance named Howard, the man recoils when he discovers her chosen profession.
 Her ‘male’ position leaves him feeling disempowered, his immediate attraction to her dwindling as if it were little more than an illusion, a witch’s spell that had temporarily bamboozled him.
-Longstanding rumours that Curtis was born a hermaphrodite, spurious or otherwise, also makes her inspired casting for such a role, and the actress gives a truly inspired performance.
+Longstanding rumours that Curtis was born a hermaphrodite, however spurious, also makes her inspired casting for such a role, the actress giving a truly inspired performance.

 Curtis is absolutely the best thing about Blue Steel, the industrial adhesive holding it all together.
-She is the immovable object of a film that often feels ethereal, that is shot with the heady flourishes of an elusive and wildly extravagant nightmare.
-For a film that so openly challenges the female role in society, Curtis is a hugely likeable presence ― an essential attribute at a time when female action stars were still the frowned-upon outsider for a generation of men weaned on altogether different values.
+She’s the immovable object of a film that often feels ethereal, that’s shot with the heady flourishes of an elusive and wildly extravagant nightmare.
+For a film that so openly challenges the female role in society, Curtis is a hugely likeable presence ― an essential attribute at a time when female action stars were still frowned-upon outsiders for a generation of men weaned on altogether different values.
 Curtis brings so much depth to the Turner character.
-She is brave, determined and independent, yet deeply unsure of herself, fragile and ultimately alone.
-Turner inhabits a profession that has her pegged as an ill-fitting piece in the puzzle, an agitator to the ‘natural order’ who is doomed to failure on all fronts, if not from her own failings then from those that are bestowed upon her.
+She’s brave, determined, independent, yet deeply unsure of herself, fragile and ultimately alone.
+Turner inhabits a profession that has her pegged as an ill-fitting piece in the puzzle, an agitator to the ‘natural order’ who is doomed to failure on all fronts, if not from her own failings then from those which are bestowed upon her.
 The convenience store hostage situation that triggers her living nightmare gives us an officer who is barely holding it together.
-When she is finally able to shake off the sweat and iron-out the nerves we have experienced the very human process of a very real and authentic hero: the fear and the adrenaline, the act and its repercussions.
+After she’s shaken off the sweat and ironed-out the nerves, we’ve experienced the distinctly human evolution of a very real and authentic hero: the fear and the adrenaline, the act and its repercussions.
 Compared with Turner, the likes of John Matrix are emotional cannon fodder.

 Bigelow would discuss her approach to genre convention in 2017.
 “What interests me is treading on familiar territory,” she would explain.
 “With the motorcycles and vampires, it makes the audience comfortable to know that there’s something familiar; i.e., there’s the genre thread through it.
 Then I try to turn the genre on its head or make an about-face, and just when I make the audience a bit uncomfortable, I go back and reaffirm—”Yes, it’s all right.”
 But it isn’t necessarily conscious.
 I am keeping within the sense of something familiar, then trying to expand it, push its limitations.
 Maybe in the case of Near Dark, which is more like a vampire Western, there’s a bit of hybridization of genre.
 I also think in Blue Steel there is a mutation that maybe implies a different genre… the use of cliché is not a conscious approach.
 It’s just a matter of working within a construct that is familiar and then subverting it in order to reexamine it.”

 With such an open philosophy towards genre, it’s no surprise that Blue Steel bombed at the box office.
 The action genre traditionally fulfils male-oriented fantasies, and blokes aren’t generally queuing up to watch a female cop thriller, something that was especially true at the time of the film’s release.
 What is surprising, particularly with Bigelow at the helm, is that the movie hasn’t received more fanfare in the ensuing years.
-Blue Steel is one of those movies that can be added to the ‘largely forgotten’ pile, the kind that you might catch on TV, but one that you’re certainly not going out of your way for.
-You may vaguely remember seeing it, may have it confused with something else, and that’s provided you’re even aware of it in the first place.
-Thanks to it’s atypical subject matter it has never really sparked the public’s imagination.
+Blue Steel is one of those movies that can be added to the ‘largely forgotten’ pile, the kind that you might catch on TV, but one that you’re certainly not going out of your way to see.
+You may vaguely remember it, may have it confused with something else, but thanks to it’s atypical subject matter it’s never really sparked the public’s imagination.
 Even with Bigelow’s rising star and Curtis’ now legendary status, it is rarely discussed.
 It inhabits a peculiar commercial and thematic void.